digital-asset/daml/docs/source/getting-started/first-feature.rst

 Running the New Feature
 =======================

-We need to terminate the previous ``./daml-start.sh`` process and run it again, as we need to have a Sandbox instance with a DAR file containing the new feature.
-As a reminder, by running ``./daml-start.sh`` again we will
+We need to terminate the previous ``daml start --start-navigator=no`` process and run it again, as we need to have a Sandbox instance with a DAR file containing the new feature.
+As a reminder, by running ``daml start --start-navigator=no`` again we will

   - Compile our DAML code into a *DAR file containing the new feature*
   - Run a fresh instance of the *Sandbox with the new DAR file*
   - Start the HTTP JSON API

-First, navigate to the terminal window where the ``daml-start.sh`` process is running and terminate the active process by hitting ``Ctrl-C``.
+First, navigate to the terminal window where the ``daml start --start-navigator=no`` process is running and terminate the active process by hitting ``Ctrl-C``.
 This shuts down the previous instances of the sandbox.
-Next in the root ``create-daml-app`` folder run ``./daml-start.sh``.
+Next in the root ``create-daml-app`` folder run ``daml start --start-navigator=no``.

 As mentioned at the beginning of this *Getting Started with DAML* guide, DAML Sandbox uses an in-memory store, which means it loses its state when stopped or restarted.
 That means that all user data and follower relationships are lost.